poproar/Barnabas-Instructors-Guide/_lessons/13/index.md

 - "Level 4:  Extended Thinking"

 barriers:
-- Understanding angles (0°-180°)
+- Poor understanding of range of motion, angle position vs. angle of motion
+- Inability to distinguish between known blocks in Ardublock
+- Poor understanding of previous coding exercises i.e. blinking light and buzzer

 anticipatory:
-- We will use the servo motors to move the robot’s arms and turn its head.
+- Students will learn to code their motors to move the extremities of the robot and achieve repeated motion

 practice:
-- Practice 3-5 and challenges 1-3
+- Wiring a single motor using the breadboard
+- Using code to experiment with the range of motion of the motors as well as the necessary sequence for repeated motion to occur

 assessment:
-- Robot with head and arms movement with possible inclusion of music and blinking LED.
-- Make sure that the pins for head and arms are correct and the breadboard is completed correctly.
+- Getting the robot to wave or shake its head

 materials:
-- Barnabas Lesson 12 worksheet
-- Materials in the Barnabas kit
+- Jumper wires (preferably yellow, red, black)
-- Servo Motors
+- Engineering journal
+- Computer with Arduino/Ardublock software
+- Assembled robot or servo motor

 reflection:
   comprehension: